 The Hatters extended their unbeaten run in the Skrill Premier to 11 matches – but had to settle for a point at Chester.

-Leading through Andre Gray’s 11 minutes the Town looked all set to record a second successive win on the road but Chester fought back to earn a draw when Gareth Seddon’s fine finish beat Mark Tyler.
+Leading through Andre Gray’s 11th-minute goal the Town looked all set to record a second successive win on the road but Chester fought back to earn a draw when Gareth Seddon’s fine finish beat Mark Tyler.

 The Hatters enjoyed the better of the chances in the second half and came close to grabbing all three points in the dying stages but couldn’t find a winner.